ssaenzf/calculation-pi-spark-cluster/README.md

-# calculation_pi_spark_cluster
 In this project an aproximation of pi is calculated through distributing the calculations on 4 nodes and obtaining back the result.
+There is a way of aproximating pi, that is generating vectors of two dimensions, with each of the two values between 0 and 1 and then chequing if the square root of the two operands are less than one.
+You repeat this many times and the fraction of points approaches π/4.